yannickkiki/starter-academic/content/home/projects.md

 weight: 60

 title: Projects
-subtitle: 'Here are some projects that I am currently working on or on which I have worked (alone or in a team).'
+subtitle: 'Here are some projects I have worked on.'

 content:
   # Page type to display.
 E.g. project.